Updated in 2023

 - Created by a former Google software engineer, Interview Cake is a study tool that teaches people the right way to think about technical questions so they do well in interviews.
 Read more about Interview Cake in our review.

 - Similarly, Codebasil features questions written by software engineers at top tech companies like Facebook, Apple, and Amazon.

 - CodinGame, Codewars and CodeSignal also allow users to challenge their peers in order to gamify the interview prep experience.

 - One of the most common technical interview prep tools is Leetcode, which has over 1,050 interview-type questions and hundreds of thousands of active users.

-- Software engineers can check out Coderbyte, which hosts an online editor and provides access to tens of thousands of user solutions.
+- Software engineers can also check out Edabit, which hosts an online editor and provides access to tens of thousands of questions and user solutions.

 - If you are looking for technical questions directly in your email, Daily Coding Problem is a newsletter that sends 1 problem a day and the solutions for those who subscribe.